Clooos/Bubble-Card/README.md

 | `1_icon` | string | Optional but recommended | Any `mdi:` icon | An icon for your button |
 | `1_entity` | string | Optional | Any light or light group | Display the color of that light in background |
 | `1_pir_sensor` | string | **Required** if `auto_order` is set to true | Any binary sensor | A pir sensor for `auto_order` |

+**The variables starting with a number defines your buttons, just change this number to add more buttons (see example below).**

 ### Example